Here’s How to Conduct a Financial Health Check for Your Banking Security

 4. Keep Your Devices Secure

-• Keep your operating system and applications up to date with the latest security patches.
+• Keep your devices updated with the latest operating system and application security patches.

-• Install reputable antivirus and anti-malware software.
+• Use trustworthy antivirus and anti-malware software.

 5. Be Wary of Phishing Attempts